Sematre/typst-letter-pro/src/lib.typ

 /// This function takes your whole document as its `body` and formats it as a simple letter.
 ///
 /// Font is set to _Source Sans Pro_ without hyphenation.
+The body text will be justified.
 ///
 /// - format (string): The format of the letter, which decides the position of the folding marks and the size of the header.
 ///   #table(